eleith/readeckobo/README.md

 # readeckobo

-`readeckobo` bridges Kobo's Instapaper app and a [Readeck](https://readeck.com) service, enabling you to use your Readeck account on your Kobo e-reader.

-It acts as a proxy for Instapaper's Kobo API, translating requests and responses. as a proxy for Instapaper's Kobo API, translating requests and responses.
+Got a Kobo e-reader and a [Readeck](https://readeck.com) account?
+This tool is pretends to be Instapaper, so your Kobo can sync with your Readeck articles.

-This project is a Go-based port of the original Python-based [kobeck](https://github.com/Lukas0907/kobeck), with significant deviations to support multiple users, improve logging, and leverage newer Readeck APIs.
+This project is a Go port of the original [kobeck](https://github.com/Lukas0907/kobeck) (written in python), but with a few more bells and whistles like multi-user support and better logging.

 ## ✨ Features